The structure of the moduli space of toric dynamical systems of a reaction network: Introduction

-One of our main contributions is to show that the complex balanced equilibria depend \emph{continuously} on the parameter values.
-This is Theorem \ref{th:qCont}.
-We further use this result to prove that the moduli space of any toric dynamical system is \emph{connected}.
-See Theorem \ref{th:main}.
-Furthermore, in Theorem \ref{th:product} we show that the moduli space is homeomorphic to the product of the set of complex balanced flux vectors and the affine invariant polyhedron.
-The connectedness of the moduli space is an important asset in applications where one is interested in complex balanced dynamical systems.
-For instance, one could leverage the fact that the toric locus is connected in order to extend certain local properties globally.
+The results of this paper concern the topological structure of the toric locus.
+One of our main contributions is to show that the complex-balanced equilibria \emph{depend continuously on the parameter values}, i.e., {\em reaction rate constants} (Theorem \ref{th:qCont}).
+We then use this result to prove that the moduli space of toric dynamical systems (i.e., the toric locus) of any reaction network is \emph{connected} (Theorem \ref{th:main}).
+Next, in Theorem \ref{th:product} we show that the moduli space is \emph{homeomorphic to the product} of the set of complex-balanced flux vectors (Definition \ref{def:fluxVectors}) and the affine invariant polyhedron (Definition \ref{def:stoichiom}).